Posts about Bootcamp Advice

 If you want to try coding on your own, you can attend one of our free Intro to Coding Workshops and check out free online resources like Codecademy, Team Tree House, Free Code Camp and Hour of Code. (more…)

-Being the Director of Learning for a coding bootcamp, I’m frequently asked what makes someone successful in a bootcamp setting.
+At Grand Cirucs, we’re frequently asked what makes someone successful in a bootcamp setting.
 Leaving a career to jump back into school is hard.
 Going back to school as an adult is hard.
 Taking a bootcamp, which demands you learn as much as you would work in full-time job, is really, really hard.
-I know people take huge risks to join the programs I oversee, so I’ve spent a lot of time analyzing what makes someone truly successful.
-I think it comes down to this: the best bootcamp students have a growth mindset.
+I know people take huge risks to join our bootcamps, so we’ve spent a lot of analyzing what makes someone truly successful.
+A lot of the time, it comes down to this: the best bootcamp students have a growth mindset.

 Fixed Mindset vs. Growth Mindset